If you want stuff done, start measuring it.

 For the product manager with a more operational role, leading metrics will typically be based on improving efficiency, effectiveness, quality or speed.
 Metrics might include making sure they spend time each quarter training the support and sales teams to help them stay ‘on message’ when talking to customers.
 Measuring bug levels once a month can track software quality which has a knock-on effect on customer satisfaction.
 Checking each quarter on the number of customers actively engaged in testing, pilots and trials makes sure there is sufficient customer involvement in the development process.

-Another useful leading metric in B2B is the proportion of customers taking the standard proposition rather than a customised solution.
-Customised solutions tend to be more costly to support and therefore less profitable.
+Another useful leading metric in B2B is the proportion of customers taking the standard proposition rather than a customized solution.
+Customized solutions tend to be more costly to support and therefore less profitable.
 And also, if customers are choosing the standard proposition it shows the product manager has a good grasp of what the market wants.

 There is no cast-iron guarantee that focusing on leading metrics will result in success but if you pick the right ones, they are more likely to drive successful outcomes more quickly.